GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 **/** REQ-DM-DISCOVERY:
 : Same remark as for REQ-PROG-OPEN-MODEL.

+# Strategies for the ITSM-KG construction {#sec-kgc}

+TODO Introduce the section.

-# From YANG-based configurations to meta-knowledge graph
+## From YANG-based configurations to meta-knowledge graph

 In the following, we consider the use of Semantic Web technologies as the foundation for representing data in the form of a knowledge graph.
 We also assume the ability to transform a description of configurations and network infrastructures expressed accordingly to a given (set of) YANG model(s) into a knowledge graph representation.